eclab/edisyn/README.md

 1. [Download and install at least Java 11](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 The JRE should work fine, but if Oracle is no longer offering the JRE, install the JDK (which installs a JRE among other gunk).

-2. Download Edisyn's jar file, called [edisyn.jar](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar), presently located in the "jar" directory.
+2. Download Edisyn's jar file, called [edisyn.jar](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar).

 3. Double-click on edisyn.jar to launch Edisyn.